JoshuaKolden/qca/README.md

 In order for QCA to be of much use, you'll want to install some plugins.

-QCA was originally created to support the security needs of the Psi XMPP/Jabber client project ( http://psi-im.org/ ).
+QCA was originally created to support the security needs of the Psi XMPP/Jabber client project (http://psi-im.org/).

-API Documentation is located in the 'apidocs' subdirectory.
+Doxygen generated API Documentation will be located in the 'apidocs' subdirectory on build.

 Have fun,

 -Justin

 Date: November 6th, 2014

 ## Install
-  For installation or compiling instructions, see the INSTALL file.
+For installation or compiling instructions, see the [INSTALL](/blob/master/INSTALL) file.

 ## License
 This library is licensed under the Lesser GNU General Public License.
 See the COPYING file for more information.

 ## Changes